jarrodBrandreth/fooCoding-module-databases/Week1/week1.md

 mysql> CREATE USER  'foouser'@'localhost' IDENTIFIED BY 'foopassword';

 # Grant privileges
-mysql> GRANT ALL PRIVILEGES ON *.foodb TO 'foouser'@'localhost';
+mysql> GRANT ALL PRIVILEGES ON foodb.* TO 'foouser'@'localhost';

 # The old way to create a new user with privileges
-mysql> GRANT ALL PRIVILEGES ON *.foodb TO 'foouser'@'localhost' IDENTIFIED BY 'foopassword';
+mysql> GRANT ALL PRIVILEGES ON foodb.* TO 'foouser'@'localhost' IDENTIFIED BY 'foopassword';

 note: this is deprecated in 5.7, and might (will?) be removed in future releases